Spring Salad Recipe with Spice-Rubbed Salmon

 This spring salmon salad is not only delicious but also packed with nutrients.
 Salmon is an excellent source of protein and omega-3 fatty acids, which are essential for heart and brain health.
 The grilled vegetables add a variety of vitamins and minerals, while the avocado provides healthy monounsaturated fats.

 The cilantro avocado dressing is the perfect finishing touch to this salad.
 It’s creamy and flavorful, but also light and refreshing.
-You can adjust the amount of cilantro to your liking, depending on how much you enjoy the taste.
+You can adjust the amount of cilantro, depending on how much you enjoy the taste.

-Overall, this spring salmon salad is a great way to enjoy the fresh flavors of the season while also nourishing your body with healthy ingredients.
+Overall, this spring salmon salad is a great way to enjoy the season’s fresh flavors while nourishing your body with healthy ingredients.
 It’s easy to make, beautiful to serve, yummy to eat, and can be customized to suit your preferences, so give it a try and see for yourself!

 Spring Salad Recipe with Spice-Rubbed Salmon, mixed greens, tomatoes, avocados, cabbage, carrots, corn, and cilantro dressing.